Having a needs assessment

 In order to support older people to live well and as independently as possible, there are times when they will have their needs assessed.

 This enables the older person, their family and health care providers to better understand the support that is required, and to ensure the right care and support is in place.
 Providers from across the Southern health system are committed to helping you, or your members of your family/whanau, maintain health and independence in your community and home.

 How do I arrange a needs-based assessment?

-Aged care and needs assessment is a district-wide initiative provided by Dunedin, Southland and rural hospitals to elderly people that may be in need of care that they are not currently receiving.
+Aged care and needs assessment is a district-wide initiative provided by Dunedin, Southland and rural hospitals to older people who need assistance to live comfortably in their own home.
 Support services are arranged by the SDHB’s Care Co-ordination Centre (CCC).

-After you have been referred for assessment, either a Southern DHB staff member or a Home and Community Support Service (HCSS) provider (Access Homehealth, Healthcare NZ, Royal District Nursing Service NZ) will contact you.
+This will be either a Southern DHB Needs Assessor or a Home and Community Support Service (HCSS) provider (Access Homehealth, Healthcare NZ, Royal District Nursing Service NZ) who will contact you.
 The assessments are an opportunity to discuss with you and your family/ whanau the level of support needed and determine any urgent needs.
 The assessment may take up to two hours.

 You are encouraged to have a family/whanau member present with you during the assessment so that your health, disability and other needs can be best understood by the assessor.